Study of $\chi_{b1,2}(2P) \to \omega \Upsilon(1S)$ transitions in $\Upsilon(3S) \to \gamma \chi_{b1,2}(2P)$ decays at BaBar: Event reconstruction

 To limit the level of combinations in the signal reconstruction, the distributions of the number of reconstructed $\gamma$ and \piz\ candidates in signal MC and data from inclusive \ThreeS\ decays are compared.
 It is found that an acceptable initial rejection of the combinatorial background is achieved by allowing no more than six $\gamma_s$ candidates and no more than five \piz\ candidates.

 The MC description of the soft photon background is studied using the $\ThreeS \to \pip \pim \OneS$ control sample, with $\OneS \to \mumu$.
 Data and MC simulations from this \ThreeS decay mode are reconstructed with high purity without any requirement on the presence of $\gamma$'s or \piz's.
 Good agreement is found between the data and MC simulation for the distributions of the number of soft reconstructed $\gamma$'s and \piz's as well as for the $\gamma$ energy distribution.
+Details are given in Appendix~\ref{sec:appendix}.